IndigoUnited/automaton/README_website.md

             fatal: function (err, opt, ctx) {
                 // 'err' is an instance of Error return err.code !== 'ENOENT';
+            },
+            // The 'mute' attribute can also be a function
+            // for more complex cases.
+            mute: function (opt, ctx) {
+                return !opt.debug;
             }
         }
     ]